Japanese Tucking Method

-For trans women and drag queens alike, your genitals may be a source of severe gender dysphoria.
+For trans women, non-binary, folks, and drag queens, your genitals may be a source of discontent.
 Tucking will go a long way in affirming your gender identity, and may you feel comfortable in your body.
-If you are a gender-diverse individual, including agender, nonbinary, or trans women, you could use tucking to optimize your drag experience.
+If you are a gender-diverse individual, tucking could make for a great option.

 It is worth saying that there will always be health risks involved.
 That is why it is essential to handle your body parts with caution and gentleness.
 Some of the key guidelines to tuck without causing pain or other complications include using medical take instead of duck tape to minimize infection and skin irritation.
 Furthermore, if you are prone to skin irritation, you may want to consider alternative means such as shapewear or special, tight underwear.